HSchreier/stfc-discord-computer-bot/README.md

 - 💬 Ask about officers, ships, crew synergy, armadas, missions, events, and more
 - 🔐 Filters out abusive or off-topic messages
 - 🎯 Purpose-built for **STFC only**
-- 🛡️ Moderated with keyword filtering and input validation
+- 🛡️ Uses a profanity filter powered by the `naughty-words` package
 - 🆘 Includes a built-in `help` command for user guidance
 - 🥚 Easter egg response about ÐŘÅŠ alliance